Spencer Dinwiddie Player Props: Nets vs. Cavaliers

-Spencer Dinwiddie plus his Brooklyn Nets teammates face off versus the Cleveland Cavaliers at 7:30 PM ET on Tuesday.
+The Brooklyn Nets, with Spencer Dinwiddie, face off versus the Cleveland Cavaliers at 7:30 PM ET on Thursday.

-With prop bets in place for Dinwiddie, let's look at some stats and trends to assist you in making good selections.
+In this article we will break down Dinwiddie's prop bets, using stats to help you make good picks.

 Spencer Dinwiddie Prop Bets vs. the Cavaliers